yiisoft/form/docs/creating-forms.md

 # Creating Forms

-A form, that is displayed on the client-side, will in most cases have a corresponding form model which is used to [validate input](https://github.com/yiisoft/validator).
+A form displayed on the client-side usually has a corresponding form model which is used to [validate input](https://github.com/yiisoft/validator).

 In the following example, we show how a generic form model can be used for a login form: